Walt Whitman and Abraham Lincoln: Whitman as interpreter of Lincoln

 Shortly after Lincoln's assassination, hundreds of poems were composed about his death.
 Historian Stephen B. Oates wrote that the American public had never mourned the death of a head of state so deeply.
-Whitman was ready and willing to write poetry on the topic, seizing the opportunity to present himself as an "interpreter of Lincoln" to increase the readership of Leaves of Grass while honoring a man he admired.
+Whitman wrote poems on the topic, presenting himself as an "interpreter of Lincoln" to increase the readership of Leaves of Grass while honoring a man he admired.
 In 2004, Pannapacker described the poetry as a "mixture of innovation and opportunism".
 Scholar Daniel Aaron writes that "Whitman placed himself and his work in the reflected limelight" of Lincoln's death.

 The work of poets like Whitman and Lowell helped to establish Lincoln as the "first American", epitomizing the newly reunited America.
-Whitman portrayed Lincoln by using metaphors such as the captain of the ship of state and made his assassination into a monumental event.
+Whitman portrayed Lincoln with metaphors such as the captain of the ship of state and made his assassination into a monumental event; for example, the principal metaphor in Lilacs compares Lincoln's completed life with the transient and short-lived beauty of flowers in full bloom.
 Aaron wrote that Whitman treated Lincoln's death as a moment that could unite the American people.
-The historian Merrill D. Peterson wrote to a similar effect, noting that Whitman's poetry placed Lincoln's assassination firmly in the American consciousness.
+The historian Merrill D. Peterson wrote to similar effect, noting that Whitman's poetry placed Lincoln's assassination firmly in the American consciousness.
 Kaplan considers responding to Lincoln's death to have been Whitman's "crowning challenge".
 However, he considers Whitman's poems such as "My Captain" and "Lilacs" to be less bold and emotionally direct than his earlier work.

 Pannapacker concludes that Whitman reached the "heights of fame" through his poetry on Lincoln.
 He worked to fashion Lincoln as the "redeemer of the promise of American democracy".
 The philosopher Martha C. Nussbaum considers Lincoln to be the only individual subject of love in Whitman's poetry.
 The Chilean critic Armando Donoso wrote that Lincoln's death allowed Whitman to find significance in his feelings surrounding the Civil War.
 Several critics consider Whitman's response to Lincoln's death to memorialize all those who had died in the Civil War.
 For Whitman, Lincoln's death was the culmination of all the tragedies the Civil War had brought, according to scholar Betsy Erlikka.

 Critics have noted Whitman's departure from his earlier poetry in his Lincoln poems; for instance, in 1932, Floyd Stovall felt that Whitman's "barbaric yawp" had been "silenced" and replaced by a more sentimental side; he noted an undercurrent of melancholy arising from the subject of death.
 Ed Folsom argues that, although Whitman may have struggled with his success coming from work uncharacteristic of his other poetry, he decided that acceptance was "preferable to exclusion and rejection".